List of Emmerdale characters introduced in 2018: Misty Allbright

-Dawn Taylor
+Dawn Fletcher

 Dawn Fletcher (also Taylor), played by Olivia Bromley, made her first appearance on 25 April 2018.
 The character was introduced as part of Ross Barton's (Michael Parr) revenge storyline against Simon McManus (Liam Ainsworth), who threw acid in his face.
 Following her first appearance, a writer for Inside Soap noted in the 5–11 May 2018 issue of the magazine, "Emmerdale fans thought they spotted a spark between Dawn and Ross when he took pity on the drug user's plight and helped her out last week."
 The writer also reported that Bromley would soon be returning to the show.
 Her management confirmed that she would be a regular cast member.

 Ross Barton grabs Dawn when she returns to Simon McManus' flat.
 Dawn tells Ross that she does not know Simon and asks him to leave, but when Ross pours her cocaine down the sink, Dawn admits she does know Simon and that her friend Lee was supposed to be a witness at his trail, but he overdosed.
 Ross notices a basket of children's toys and Dawn reveals that she has a son, but he was taken into care.
 Ross gives Dawn a bottle of pills and his phone number.
 When her pimp Connor (Cameron Jack) returns, he finds Dawn has taken the pills.
 She gives him Ross's number and tells him Ross lives in Emmerdale.
 Ross later meets with a bruised Dawn, who is looking for some drugs.
 Ross encourages her to go and see a doctor, but later gives her £100.
 His brother Pete Barton (Anthony Quinlan) walks in on them and later warns Dawn to stay away from Ross.